 5 Tips to Get the Best Price

 - Get 3 quotes minimum.
-Pricing varies widely.
-Three quotes give you a realistic market rate and negotiating leverage.
+Three quotes give you a realistic market rate to negotiate from.